 Research related to the DIRFloortime model supports its effectiveness in improving the core challenges of autism including relating, interacting, and communicating while decreasing caregiver stress and improving parent-child relationships.

 The use of "equine movement" in speech therapy is referred to as "Hippotherapy."
-This treatment tool can be used to:

 PROMPT© is used for the following reasons:

 The Sequential Oral Sensory (SOS) Approach to Feeding program was developed by Dr. Kay Toomey.
 SOS is an evidenced based and effective way to address problematic feeding behaviors, and to expand the number of foods a "picky eater" consumes.

 The SOS Approach To Feeding is used to help children with feeding difficulties develop a healthy, lifelong, positive relationship with food.

 Language Acquisition through Motor Planning (LAMP) is a therapeutic approach based on neurological and motor learning principles.
 The goal is to give individuals who are nonverbal or have limited verbal abilities a method of independently and spontaneously expressing themselves in any setting.

 Ongoing research has shown the following improvements when LAMP strategies are used: